 About Me

 I was born in Australia, raised in the United States and trained in Britain, gaining a degree in History of Art from Birkbeck College, University of London (1993) and a Masters in Museums & Gallery Management from City University.
 My first job for an art dealer in Mayfair back in the late 1980s led to a life-long interest in all forms of visual art.
 Over a thirty year career I have been fortunate to work in both commercial galleries and public-sector arts organisations, adult education, exhibition organisation and academic research.
 These days my focus is mainly on writing and I continue to give occasional lectures and advice to arts organisations.
 In 2018 I curated a major exhibition for the Wells Maltings with over 240 works of art.
-I am currently co-writing a book about George Mallen, pioneer of computer art systems, and writing for the Encyclopedia of New Media Art (to be published by Bloomsbury).
-I also write a monthly column about history for The Tickle, the magazine for digital art and creative writing – NFT available on Objk.com.

 My particular expertise in the history of computer and digital art began in 2002 when I joined an AHRC research group at Birkbeck College, University of London, investigating the origins of digital arts – the CACHe Project.
 During this time I tracked-down and interviewed over 60 British pioneers of early digital art, and their artwork, experiences, collaborations and stories are told in A Computer in the Art Room (2008), as well as in a further co-edited collection of essays White Heat, Cold Logic (2009), published by MIT Press.

-white heatAs part of this project I assisted in the re-formation of the UK-based Computer Arts Society and negotiated with the Victoria & Albert Museum the donation of the Patric Prince archive, an important American collection of international computer art, which formed the basis for the creation of the National Centre for Computer Art, a first for a British publically-funded museum.
+white heatAs part of this project I assisted in the re-formation of the UK-based Computer Arts Society and negotiated with the Victoria & Albert Museum the donation of the Patric Prince archive, an important American collection of international computer art, which formed the basis for the creation of the National Centre for Computer Art, a first for a British publicaly-funded museum.
 Subsequently the archives of the Computer Arts Society were acquired by the V&A in 2007, which is now recognised internationally as an important centre for computer and early digital works on paper.

 FOLLOW ME ON INSTAGRAM